 After that, click on ‘Stop measurement’ and ‘Continue on to calibration.’
 The calibration process will start, after which you’ll get a report and should click on ‘Install profile’ – and it’s done.

-DisplayCAL also comes with the DisplayCAL Profile Loader, which will ensure the profile will be automatically re-applied if Windows changes back to the default profile for some reason.
+DisplayCAL also comes with the DisplayCAL Profile Loader, which ensures that the profile is automatically re-applied if Windows changes back to the default profile for some reason.

 Keep in mind that an ICC profile will only provide you with properly mapped colors in color-managed applications.
 Most video games (and 3D applications) don’t utilize ICC profiles, but at least you get accurate whitepoint and gamma.